Pharmacy Residency Program

 - Be eligible for licensure to practice pharmacy in Wisconsin

 - Participate in an interview in January or February

 - Extracurricular information

-- Please provide specific information about your practice goals and areas of interest; what interests you the most about our residency program and how doing a residency will help you accomplish your career goals.
+- Personal statement/Letter of intent: please provide specific information about your practice goals and areas of interest; what interests you the most about our residency program and how doing a residency will help you accomplish your career goals.

 Please provide two projects that you have completed as a pharmacy student that represent your best work and will show the selection committee your capabilities as a resident.